 |Gold open access in subscription journals in City's transformative agreements||Refer to the guide on Open Access Transformative Agreements.
 You can use this guide to help check which journals are included, and how to use the agreement.|

 |Gold open access in a JISC approved transformative journal||

 The Plan S Journal Checking Tool may be used to identify transformative journals (Please note that this tool is still undergoing development to bring it in to line with the UKRI policy).
 JISC also provide a list of Transformative Journals on the Sherpa Romeo website.
-An Article Processing Charge (APC) will be required if choosing this route.
+An Article Processing Charge (APC) is payable.

 If you need assistance, please contact the publications team at email@example.com.

 You can comply by publishing: